Composition — members and organisms in a coalition

 for key

 (C, K+1)are not applied before(C, K).
-The component’s state machine enforces this per- citizen in its apply handler. - Eventual consistency by subscription.
+The component’s state machine enforces this per- member in its apply handler. - Eventual consistency by subscription.
 A downstream component’s driver observes every upstream commit eventually, because mosaik collections are append-only and readers converge.

 When an upstream stalls